 Section 64B(2) of the Family Law Act sets out particulars of parenting Orders that the Court can make.
 The section sets out the following provisions;

-The family law legislation provides that the parents of a child have a shared parental responsibility.
-That is that parents share a shared parental responsibility in making decisions about major long term issues affecting their children.
-A parent cannot unilaterally make a decision in regard to such long term issues without the consent and consultation with the other parent.
+Family law provides that the parents of a child have a shared parental responsibility.
+That is that parents share a shared parental responsibility in making decisions about major long-term issues affecting their children.
+A parent cannot unilaterally make a decision in regard to such long-term issues without the consent and consultation of the other parent.

 However, unilaterally enrolling a child in a sporting or other activity which would affect the other parent’s time with the child may be considered a shared parental responsibility in which case the consent of the other parent should first be obtained.

 If the Court believes so then the Court must consider making an Order for the child to spend equal time with their parents.
 If equal time is not practicable and not in the child’s best interests, the Court then considers whether the child should spend substantial and significant time with the other parent.

 However, the overriding principal of what’s in the child’s best interests must always apply when making decisions in regard to shared parental responsibility and the parties spending equal time with the child or significant time with the child.